jeff-shuttNH/data-pipeline-exercise/readme.md

 for `last_name`, then `last_name` has a 90% fill rate.

 ## Result Format
-Data Granularity: The granularity of this data is expected to be at the per member, per month level, which means that if there are 100 medical events in the month of 11/2017 for member 123, there will be a single record that aggregates all the records together.
+**Data Granularity:** The granularity of this data are expected to be at the per member, per month level, which means that if there are 100 medical events in the month of 11/2017 for member 123, there will be a single record that aggregates all the records together.